Mandible: Development

 These accessory nuclei possess no separate ossific centers but are invaded by the surrounding dermal bone and undergo absorption.
 The inner alveolar border, usually described as arising from a separate ossific center (splenial center), is formed in the human mandible by an ingrowth from the main mass of the bone.

-At birth the bone consists of two parts, united by a fibrous symphysis, in which ossification takes place during the first year.

 Aging

 At birth, the body of the bone is a mere shell, containing the sockets of the two incisor, the canine, and the two deciduous molar teeth, imperfectly partitioned off from one another.
 The mandibular canal is of large size and runs near the lower border of the bone; the mental foramen opens beneath the socket of the first deciduous molar tooth.
 The angle is obtuse (175°), and the condyloid portion is nearly in line with the body.
 The coronoid process is of comparatively large size, and projects above the level of the condyle.

 After birth, the two segments of the bone become joined at the symphysis, from below upward, in the first year; but a trace of separation may be visible in the beginning of the second year, near the alveolar margin.
 The body becomes elongated in its whole length, but more especially behind the mental foramen, to provide space for the three additional teeth developed in this part.
 The depth of the body increases owing to increased growth of the alveolar part, to afford room for the roots of the teeth, and by thickening of the subdental portion which enables the jaw to withstand the powerful action of the masticatory muscles; but, the alveolar portion is the deeper of the two, and, consequently, the chief part of the body lies above the oblique line.
 The mandibular canal, after the second dentition, is situated just above the level of the mylohyoid line; and the mental foramen occupies the position usual to it in the adult.
 The angle becomes less obtuse, owing to the separation of the jaws by the teeth; about the fourth year it is 140°.
+The fibrocartilage of the mandibular symphysis fuses together in early childhood.

 In the adult, the alveolar and subdental portions of the body are usually of equal depth.
 The mental foramen opens midway between the upper and lower borders of the bone, and the mandibular canal runs nearly parallel with the mylohyoid line.
 The ramus is almost vertical in direction, the angle measuring from 110° to 120°, also the adult condyle is higher than the coronoid process and the sigmoid notch becomes deeper.
+The adult mandible is the skull's largest and strongest bone.

 In old age, the bone can become greatly reduced in volume where there is a loss of teeth, and consequent resorption of the alveolar process and interalveolar septa.
 Consequently, the chief part of the bone is below the oblique line.
 The mandibular canal, with the mental foramen opening from it, is closer to the alveolar border.
 The ramus is oblique in direction, the angle measures about 140°, and the neck of the condyle is more or less bent backward.